About the Course What are Probabilistic Graphical Models?

 Machine Learning.
 Machine learning is the science of getting computers to act without being explicitly programmed.

 In the past decade, machine learning has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome.
 Machine learning is so pervasive today that you probably use it dozens of times a day without knowing it.
 Many researchers also think it is the best way to make progress towards human-level AI.

+In this class, you will learn about the most effective machine learning techniques, and gain practice implementing them and getting them to work for yourself.
+More importantly, you'll learn about not only the theoretical underpinnings of learning, but also gain the practical know-how needed to quickly and powerfully apply these techniques to new problems.
+This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
+Introduction to Databases.
 About The Course A bold experiment in distributed education, "Introduction to Databases" is being offered free and online to students worldwide, October 10 - December 12, 2011.
 Students have access to lecture videos, are given assignments and exams, receive regular feedback on progress, and participate in a discussion forum.
 Those who successfully complete the course will receive a statement of accomplishment.

 Taught by Professor Jennifer Widom, the curriculum draws from Stanford's popular Introduction to Databases course.
 A high speed internet connection is recommended as the course content is based on videos and online exercises.
 About The Instructor Professor Jennifer Widom is the Fletcher Jones Professor and Chair of the Computer Science Department at Stanford University.
 Why Learn About Databases?
 Databases are incredibly prevalent -- they underlie technology used by most people every day if not every hour.